pietro909/congenial-giggle/packages/ts-sdk/README.md

-# ARK Wallet SDK
+# Ark Wallet SDK

-The ARK Wallet SDK is a TypeScript library for building Bitcoin wallets with support for both on-chain and off-chain transactions via ARK protocol.
+The Ark Wallet SDK is a TypeScript library for building Bitcoin wallets with support for both on-chain and off-chain transactions via Ark protocol.

 ## Requirements